 In this lesson, students deepen their understanding of the federal government's budget and its impact on them and their families.
 Students review the Government of Canada's main expenditures and sources of revenue, and analyze recent budget announcements.
-In the consolidation, students should reflect on learning from the lesson and the areas they want to see prioritized in the next budget.
+In the consolidation, students reflect on their new learning and the areas they want to see prioritized in the next budget.